sakai-mirror/sakai/docs/jmeter/README.txt

    of each of the sites to which they have access.
 This is equivalent to logging in, clicking on each of the site tabs, and logging out.

+sakai2_download_from_resource_tool.jmx - For each user, visit the first site to which they have access, go to the Resources tool, and download a file.
+   The file to download is randomly selected.

-sakai2_download_iframes_example.jmx - Shows the script explicitly handling IFRAMEs - downloads each iframe individually.
-For each user, visit the home pages of each of the sites to which they have access.
-This is equivalent to logging in, clicking on each of the site tabs, and logging out.
+sakai2_upload_to_resource_tool.jmx - For each user, visit the first site to which they have access, go to the Resources tool, and upload a file.

 sakai1_browse_all_tools.jmx - For testing against Sakai 1.0 (and 1.5?).
    For each user, pick a random site (to which they have access).
 Browse all of the tools in that site.
 Equivalent to logging in, navigating to a tool site, and clicking on each left-hand page (tool) in sequence, then logging out.

+sakai2_devtest_download_iframes.jmx - Shows the script explicitly handling IFRAMEs - downloads each iframe individually.
+For each user, visit the home pages of each of the sites to which they have access.
+This is equivalent to logging in, clicking on each of the site tabs, and logging out.

+sakai2_devtest_HTTPSampler2_for_SSL.jmx - Try to use JMeter's SSL support by using the HTTPSampler2.
+Note - this doesn't work - there are JMeter bugs.

 fake_usernames.txt